|

 time, using quotations from people involved, factual information and secondary sources.
 Though this site is targeted at a beginner audience, it is creative enough and luring enough to attract even an expert.

-Annotation by Sarah McKelvy.
+Annotation by Sarah McKelvy, revised by Chris Kasbohm.

 Linder, Douglas. " Salem Witchcraft Trials of 1692," Famous Trials.